Chicago Snowfall Totals & Accumulation Averages

 Of the three locations, Midway Airport gets the most total snowfall, at 37.1 inches yearly, while the Botanical Gardens has the least amount at 33.4 inches.

-This first table lists monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres) at O'Hare.
+The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres) at O'Hare.

 These averages don't show how much Chicago's snowfall varies from year to year.